 Based on information from a 2017 report by the NSCISC, 40.4% of the total U.S. population of SCI patients suffered injuries between levels T4 and L5.
-Three published ReWalk trials for SCI patients had an aggregate screening acceptance rate of 79% considering all current FDA limitations, resulting in an estimated 32% of the total population of SCI patients can be considered as candidates for current ReWalk products.
+Four published ReWalk trials for SCI patients had an aggregate screening acceptance rate of 50% considering all current FDA limitations, resulting in an estimated 20.2% of the total population of SCI patients can be considered as candidates for current ReWalk Personal 6.0 product according to the device instructions for use.
 For important qualifying information about this determination, see "Part I, Item 1A.
 Risk Factors-Risks Related to our Business and our Industry-The market for medical exoskeletons, including soft suit devices, remains relatively new and unproven, and important assumptions about the potential market for our current and future products may be inaccurate."